First, you gotta ask yourself: Do you believe that it’s possible for you to run a meaningful and profitable business?

 Now, I’m not saying any of this to depress or scare you!
 I’m saying this to empower you.

 There’s a lot of risk to entrepreneurship.
 But the rewards (when they come) are worth it all.
 Business is exciting.
-It’s an adventure that involves research, strategy, extreme perseverance, gut instinct, creativity, lots of action, and course corrections.
+It’s a constant adventure.
 You have to stay vigilant and flexible.
 You have to continuously challenge yourself and extend yourself outside of your comfort zone.
-Both you and your business will evolve as you go – there’s no such thing as “coasting” in business.
-There are no shortcuts or silver bullets.
+Both you and your business will evolve as you go.
 It takes a lot of courage, but also a lot of love for what you do and who you serve.

 In order to start the right business, you have to understand and accept the rules of the game.
 So, do you agree to them?